bradbell/rustad/readme.md

 3. Forward and reverse mode sparsity calculations.

-4. Atomic functions and Checkpointing.

-5. Generic code that is is the same for different floating point types.
+4. Generic code that is is the same for different floating point types.
     These types include numerical vectors that act element wise.

-6. Derivative calculations can be used in the definition of other functions that can be differentiated.
+5. Derivative calculations can be used in the definition of new functions (that can be differentiated).
+    This is called AD evaluation of the original functions.

+6. Atomic functions and Checkpointing.
+Atomic function have been extended so that they stay atomic when used in functions that are AD evaluated.

+## Under Construction

+1. Generate compile and link source code for derivative calculations.

-## Goals before First Release
+## Goals Before Stable API and First Release

 1. Subtraction, multiplication and all the standard math functions.

 2. Optimizing the operation sequence.

-3. Generating source code for derivative calculations.

-4. Dynamic parameters; i.e., function arguments that can change value but act as constants when differentiating.
+5. Add dynamic parameters; i.e., function arguments that can change value but act as constants when differentiating.

+## Wish List

+1. Generate llvm, similar to the source code generation and use it to speed up evaluation of ForwardZero, ForwardOne, and ReverseOne for values.

 ## User Documentation
-This package is does not yet have a stable API.
+This package does not yet have a stable API.
-More work needs to be done to separate the implementation details from the API.
+More work needs to be done to separate implementation details from the API.
 You can see to current user documentation by executing the following: